How to file your income taxes

 You should ask for confirmation that HMRC has received this payment.
 If you are paying online, you should receive an automatic confirmation.
 Bear in mind that the HMRC needs to receive check payments sent through the post by the deadline, so make sure you mail them well in advance.

-You can read more information on paying your UK tax bill on the HMRC website.
+You can read more information on paying your UK tax bill in our article about Income tax in the UK, and on the HMRC website.

 Late tax returns in the UK